AlisAquilae/Academia/content/Notes/Literature Notes/Water 2/Reader Water 2-Chapter 1.3-River Morphology.md

 Equation 2.29 forms the basic principle for both statics and dynamics.
 We will explain both processes with examples of sand particles and water flow in a river.

 #### 1.3.3.1 Statics
-When the water flow in the river is not storng enough to move a sand particle on the river bottom, the condition of the sand particle is characterised by a ==static equilibrium==.
+When the water flow in the river is not strong enough to move a sand particle on the river bottom, the condition of the sand particle is characterised by a **static equilibrium**.
 If we use a Cartesian axis-system with coordinates (x, y, z), this means that the sum of forces in all three directions equals 0 (equilibrium of all forces):

 $$
 \begin{align}